Arslan-Zaidi/Facial_masculinity_MHC/README.md

      In other words, this is average facial masculinity divided by the average facial masculinity of the male consensus face.

   3. _qlmasc_1233_noprop_03292018.txt.zip_\
   Zipped text file containing high-dimensional facial masculinity scores (dimensions: 7,150 x 1,233) i.e. 3D facial masculinity calculated for 7,150 quasi-landmarks (rows) for each of 1,233 individuals (columns).
 Referred to in the paper as FM<sub>QL</sub>.
 No headers or indices included.
 The order of the individuals is the same as the order of individuals in Euro_demographic_03292018.dat file.
+The overall facial masculinity scores were calculated by averaging FM<sub>QL</sub> across the 7,150 QLs.
+The FM<sub>QL</sub> scores can be used in further analyses or visualized using the Plot1Face.R function.
+Take a look at the tutorial for more details.

   4. _Refscan.obj_\
   .OBJ file containing the 3D facial template used to visualize facial heatmaps etc.